-One year has now passed and here I am, not at Naples as I hoped, but at home.
-Don't get me wrong!
-In fact, I am having a great timeI Today, as many other days of this week I spent a lot of my time outdoors enjoying the lovely weather, getting some sun and hanging in the pool with my family; relaxing in the hammock at last.
-In fact, sometimes I have to remind myself of what is really going on right now, but I frankly try to not think much about it.
+That was a year ago, and here I am, not in Naples as I hoped, but at home.
+Don't get me wrong; I am having a great time.
+Today, as many other days of this week, I spent a lot of time outdoors enjoying the lovely weather, getting some sun and hanging around the pool with my family; relaxing in the hammock.
+In fact, sometimes I have to remind myself of what is really going on right now, but I try to not think much about it.

 "I have come a long way!"
 I thought, proud of myself.